IEEE-VIT/Coint/README.md

 </p>

 # Coint
 A basic crypto currency app that displays real-time values and notifies when it reaches a certain price range set by the user.
+The app also has a conversion feature to help users convert and compare the current currency and coin values.

 # Hacktoberfest 2022 with IEEE-VIT :blue_heart: